These terms apply to all services provided by Yrless Limited

 5.6 Installation is payable upon completion unless you've arranged a payment plan.

-5.7 Repairs will incur a travel cost of $1.80 per KM plus labour cost of $110 per hour.
+5.7 Repairs will incur a travel cost of $1.80 per KM plus labour cost of $110 plus GST per hour subject to review and adjustment in accordance with this clause 5.

 Invoicing and Payment